khoek/kcpu/README.md

 An assembler and hardware-simulating virtual machine for my CPU architecture `kCPU`.

 It exists to test the robustness of the design of the electrical hardware (over at [khoek/komputer](https://github.com/khoek/komputer)), simulating buses (detecting collisions, etc.) and different hardware modules, so a much faster soft-implementation is possible.
+Rough tests show that the VM is about ~475x slower than bare metal, which given a 4.8GHz simulating CPU ends up about 5x faster than the planned hardware clock speed of 2MHz.

 ## Compiling and Testing